dblhlx/PyBSASeq/README.md

 # PyBSASeq
-A Python script to analysis BSA-Seq data
+A Python script for analysis of the BSA-Seq data

+Python 3.6 or above is required to run the script.

 Usage:
 python PyBSASeq.py -i input -o output -p popstrct -f fbsize -s sbsize